jamesreaco/next-sanity-theme/README.md

 Once you have created a Sanity account, you can create a new Sanity project by following these [instructions](https://www.sanity.io/docs/create-a-sanity-project).

-Next, you'll need to clone this repository and set up the following environment variables:
+Next, you'll need to fork this repository and set up the following environment variables in a `.env.local` file:

 - `NEXT_PUBLIC_SANITY_PROJECT_ID` – your Sanity Project ID (create an account [here](https://sanity.io))
 - `NEXT_PUBLIC_SANITY_DATASET` – use `production` here.
 - `NEXT_PUBLIC_SANITY_API_VERSION` – use the date you created the dataset in the format yyyy-mm-dd - (`2023-02-18`)

+- `SANITY_API_READ_TOKEN`– create an API token in Sanity with 'Viewer' permissions.

 - `SENDGRID_API_KEY` – your SendGrid API key.
 Create an account [here](https://sendgrid.com/).

 - `YOUR_EMAIL_ADDRESS` – contact form submissions will be sent to this email.
 - `WEBSITE_EMAIL_ADDRESS` – required by SendGrid, use something like noreply@yourwebsite.com.

+- `NEXT_PUBLIC_SITE_URL` - add 'http://localhost:3000' to a `.env.development` file and 'https://yourdomain.com' to a `.env.production file`.

 → Remember to add the environment variables to Vercel before deploying to production.